 Narkel die Lal Shak Bhaja/Stir fried Red Spinach with Coconut

 What’s in a name?
 Well, a name can make you confuse some time I guess…one thing and many names.
-My recent post about Amaranth on Instagram made me a bit indecisive on what should I call our own Lal Shak in English?
-Amaranth or Red Spinach?
-Then this article helped me to clear my confusion, thank you, my dear readers/friends, for telling me facts about it and raising questions at the right time, I appreciate your help. 🙂
+My recent post about Amaranth on Instagram left me feeling unsure about what to call our own Lal Shak in English.
+Should I refer to it as Amaranth or Red Spinach?
+Thankfully, this article helped clarify my confusion.
+I want to thank my dear readers and friends for sharing facts and asking the right questions.
+I truly appreciate your help. 🙂

 Narkel die Lal Shak Bhaja